Power tends to corrupt, and absolute power corrupts absolutely. Great men are almost always bad man.

 The law of nature is, do the thing, and you shall have the power: but they who do not the thing have not the power.

 (Ralph Waldo Emerson (1803-1882), U.S. essayist, poet, philosopher.
-"Self-Reliance," Essays, First Series (1841, repr.
+"Compensation," Essays, First Series (1841, repr.
 1847).

 Authority and power are two different things: power is the force by means of which you can oblige others to obey you.
 Authority is the right to direct and command, to be listened to or obeyed by others.
 Authority requests power.
 Power without authority is tyranny.